ahgroup/DSAIDE/README.md

 ```
 You can also give the package [a quick try online, without having to install it](https://handelgroup.shinyapps.io/dsaide/).
 I still recommend you install it like any regular `R` package should you decide that you want to use it.
 Note that I only have a free plan for shinyapps.io, where the online version is hosted.
 If the link fails to work it likely means I reached my maximum monthly allowed capacity.
 In that case, just go ahead and install the package.
 It's only 3 commands to get it up and running!

-For a quick introduction to the package, step-by-step instructions on getting started, and more information on the different ways you can use the package [see the tutorial (vignette)](https://ahgroup.github.io/DSAIDE/articles/DSAIDE.html).
+For a quick introduction to the package, step-by-step instructions on getting started, and more information on the different ways you can use the package [see the "Get Started" tutorial (vignette)](https://ahgroup.github.io/DSAIDE/articles/DSAIDE.html).

 ## Further information